kinanmartin/context_and_reduction/README.md

 # context_and_reduction
-Contextual predictability and phonetic reduction
+MIT Computation and Cognition (Course 6-9) Master of Engineering (M-Eng) Thesis: Contextual predictability and phonetic reduction